oddbird/start-testing-preso/slides.rst

    Thanks for invite (thank Matt, Dave, WebFilings)

    PyCon talk - tell me what sucks!
 Especially tell me what I should cut out!
+   All feedback welcome, even "it was boring, add more pictures of cats."

    How many have written tests?
 How many measure test coverage?
 How many maintain 100% coverage?